Who's laughing now? Pogba, Solskjaer & Man Utd silence critics to go top of the Premier League | Goal.com

 Sometimes, it’s luck you need to reach the summit.
 Sometimes, it’s a bit of world-class quality.
 And, every so often, it takes a mixture of the two.

 Pogba's 71st-minute winner was a case in point.
-His strike may have taken a decisive deflection off Matthew Lawton but the Frenchman's volley was a demonstration of excellent technique.
+His strike may have taken a decisive deflection off Matt Lowton but the Frenchman's volley was a demonstration of excellent technique.
 He deserved his good fortune.

 And besides, not much had gone United's way before then, with referee Kevin Friend having incorrectly ruled out a perfectly reasonable headed goal from Harry Maguire shortly before half-time.